ekzhang/fastseg/README.md

                         pretrained by default)
 ```

-We also provide an `onnx_optimize.py` script for optimizing exported models.
+We also provide the `onnx_optimize.py` script for optimizing exported models.
+If you're looking to deploy a model to TensorRT or a mobile device, you might also want to run it through [onnx-simplifier](https://github.com/daquexian/onnx-simplifier).

 ## Training from Scratch